Safe driving for teens

 - Reckless driving is still a danger to teens -- even with automobile safety features.

 - All new drivers should take a driver's education course.
-These courses can reduce crashes.
+These courses can reduce risk for crashes.

 Drivers and passengers should use automobile safety features at all times.
 These include: seat belts, shoulder straps, and headrests.
 Only drive cars that have air bags, padded dashes, safety glass, collapsible steering columns, and anti-lock brakes.

 Auto accidents are also a leading cause of death in infants and children.
 Infants and young children should be properly buckled into a child safety seat of the right size that is correctly installed in the vehicle.

 Avoid Distracted Driving

 Distractions are a problem for all drivers.
-Do not use cell phones for talking, texting, and email when you are driving.
+Do not use cell phones for talking, texting, or email when you are driving.

-- Mobile phones should be turned off when driving so you are not be tempted to make calls or answer the phone.
+- Mobile phones should be turned off when driving so you are not tempted to make calls, send or read texts, or answer the phone.